 “Council of Governors” means the Council of Governors of the Trust as constituted by the Constitution.

-“Vice-Chair” means the Non-Executive Director appointed as Vice-Chair by the Board of Directors to take on the Chair’s duties if the Chair is absent or unavailable for any reason.

 “Executive Director” means a Member of the Board appointed as an executive director in accordance with the Constitution.

 “Finance Director” means the chief finance officer of the Trust appointed in accordance with the Constitution.